xpack/vscode-xpack-extension-ts/README-DEVELOPER.md

 `ms-vscode.makefile-tools` may also be useful.

-On Windows, use the Git console, which is more or less a regular shell.
+On Windows, use the Git console, which is similar to a regular shell.

-### Clone the project repository
+### Clone the Project Repository

 The project is hosted on GitHub:

 - <https://github.com/xpack/vscode-xpack-extension-ts.git>

-To clone the `master` branch, use:
+To clone the `master` branch:

 ```sh
 mkdir ${HOME}/Work/vscode-extensions